-Mixing Cocaine and Alcohol: Effects, Dangers, and Long-Term Risks
+Mixing Cocaine & Alcohol: Effects, Dangers, and Long-Term Risks

-People use cocaine and alcohol together for different reasons.
-They might want to alter or enhance their high, party for longer, mitigate feelings of alcohol-related inebriation, or reduce feelings of the high caused by cocaine.3, 5 They may also mix substances to escape from certain life circumstances such as stress or trauma, or to prevent withdrawal symptoms.5
+People mix cocaine and alcohol for different reasons.
+They might want to alter or enhance their high, increase their energy, mitigate feelings of alcohol-related inebriation, or reduce feelings of the high caused by cocaine.3, 5 They may also mix substances to escape from certain life circumstances such as stress or trauma, or to prevent withdrawal symptoms.5

 The Short-Term Effects of Mixing Cocaine and Alcohol

 Mixing cocaine and alcohol can have several dangerous and unpredictable effects.2, 3 Cocaine and alcohol can affect blood pressure and heart rate, which increases a person’s chance of experiencing cardiovascular toxicity (e.g., damage to the blood vessels or heart).6, 7 Both substances by themselves can lead to overdose, which can be fatal or lead to life-threatening injury.1, 8 When cocaine and alcohol are combined, the risk of overdose is greater.2

 Mixing cocaine and alcohol can increase a person’s risk of injuring themselves or others around them.
 Cocaine can antagonize (or block) the effects of alcohol, and a person might feel like they are fine to drive or perform certain tasks when they really aren’t.3, 9 Studies also suggest that combining cocaine and alcohol can increase the risk of violent thoughts and threats, which can lead to increased violent behaviors.3